lynch school of education

 A listing of specific course requirements may be obtained from the Lynch School Office for Undergraduate Student Services.

-The minor in Management and Leadership, offered by the Carroll School of Management is only open to Lynch School Applied Psychology and Human Development majors who are in the Class of 2015.
-Students in the Class of 2016 and beyond.
-This minor is especially applicable to Applied Psychology and Human Development majors who are interested in pursuing a career in personnel work or organizational studies may elect a minor in Organization Studies–Human Resources in the Carroll School of Management.
+The minor in Management and Leadership, offered by the Carroll School of Management is only open to Lynch School Applied Psychology and Human Development majors in the Class of 2016 and beyond.
+This minor is especially applicable to Applied Psychology and Human Development majors who are interested in pursuing a career in personnel work or organizational studies.
 Students must apply and be accepted into this minor and may submit applications during their sophomore year.
 The minor is limited to fifteen students.

 Minor in Special Education